JimRoepcke/Rules/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+The example project only exists for unit tests.
+To run them, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

-- Xcode 9.4
+- Xcode 10.0
-- Swift 4.1
+- Swift 4.2

 ## Installation